activisthandbook/activisthandbook/articles/tools/evaluating.md

 Ensure the tool offers robust security measures.
 This can be especially important if you are handling sensitive data.
 Look for features like two-factor authentication or passkeys to protect your organization from breaches and keep your data secure.

+#### Security audits

+Ideally, the tool/service received an independent security audit from a reputable cybersecurity firm.
+This is optional, since open-source developers often can't afford the high costs that are involved to hire a security auditor.
+[Picocrypt](https://github.com/HACKERALERT/Picocrypt#funding) ([Screenshot](https://www.privacytools.io/img/picocrypt-audit.png)) is a perfect example of a great privacy tool that struggles to receive funding for an audit.

+**Remark:** An audit is not 100% proof that software is safe and secure.
+Some flaws can be overlooked even by the best auditors.
+Valid only for a “snapshot” of the code.
+If new code is added, new vulnerabilities can be introduced.

 ### Easy to use

 Check whether the tool is user-friendly and easy to navigate.
 If a tool isn't intuitive, it may not be suitable for your organization, especially if other team members struggle to use it effectively.

+**Usability:** Is the app or service user-friendly and easy to use?
+A modern and well-designed interface makes it easy to understand for users and therefore can be widely adopted.

 ### Support & documentation